ImAlexGu/ai-scheduler/README.md

-Built an AI Task Scheduler for my therapy practice and save my messy calendar
+V1:Built an AI Task Scheduler for my therapy practice and save my messy calendar

 Type your task → AI finds the best time → One-click add to calendar